borelaban/msc-semester-3/README.md

 # msc-semester-3
-All projects, class assignment,  for Msc in applied statistics semester 3.
+Msc in applied statistics semester 3.
 The courses are:
 * Predictive Modelling and Data Analysis
 * Multivariate Statistical Analysis